Switching from Windows

 Video: Setting up multiuser

 Will Lynes, Product Manager for QuickBooks for Mac, describes how to set up a multiuser environment in QuickBooks 2011 for Mac.
-Using QuickBooks in multiuser mode, more than one user can work in your company file at the same time. … [Read more...]
+Using QuickBooks in multiuser mode, more than one user can work in your company file at the same … [Read more...]

 QuickBooks Windows vs. Mac: What’s the difference?